botlabs-gg/yagpdb-docs-v2/content/docs/reference/templates/functions.md

 {{ $hasPerms := hasPermissions <permission> }}
 ```

-Returns whether the member who triggered the command has the specified permission bit.
+Returns whether the member who triggered the command has all the specified permission bits.
 See [`.Permissions`](/docs/reference/templates/syntax-and-data/#context-data) for more information.

 ##### Example